-BScHons (Food Sc & Nutr) degree programme provides students with opportunity to gain the following.
+BScHons (Food Sc & Nutr) degree programme provides students with the opportunity to gain the following.

-- A knowledge and understanding of food science and nutrition. - A knowledge and understanding of related topics in the social sciences, consumer marketing and business and management issues. - An ability to evaluate and to undertake research in food science and nutrition. - Enhanced practical, enterprise and personal skills e.g. leadership, communication, teamwork, problem solving, decision making, initiative and creativity.
+- Knowledge and understanding of food science and nutrition. - Knowledge and understanding of related topics in the social sciences, consumer marketing and business and management issues. - An ability to evaluate and undertake research in food science and nutrition. - Enhanced practical, enterprise and personal skills e.g. leadership, communication, teamwork, problem-solving, decision making, initiative and creativity.